-I'm Visiting Tokyo.
-What Are The Best Free Things To Do?
+These Are The Best Free Things To Do IN Tokyo, Japan

-Individuals, who are wondering whether it's possible to plan a trip to Tokyo on a budget, would be happy to know that there are many free things to do in Tokyo.
+Individuals wondering whether it's possible to plan a trip to Tokyo or other cities in Japan, on a budget, would be happy to know that there are many free things to do in Japan's popular cities, including Tokyo, of course.

 Witness the atmosphere of the famous Shibuya Pedestrian Scramble